undergrad-partner-school

 The student-to-faculty ratio can tell you a lot about the teaching resources a school provides for its students.

-According to the most recent data, the student-faculty ratio at Texas Southmost College was 12:1: that means 12 students per one teacher, which is considered a good ratio.
-The total number of faculty teaching at the institution is 94.
-This number included 46 men and 48 women.
+In 2023, this ratio at Texas Southmost College was 12:1.
+That means that there were 12 times more students than teachers at this school.
+The faculty of this school consists of 94 members, according to the most recent data reported.
+Out of that number, there were 46 male and 48 female faculty members.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Texas Southmost College.

 Student Population Diversity Graph